SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 It will also save a **loads of time** while maintaining your project and updating it regularly, either to add new features or to fix bugs.

+This the same automated process I use to keep, for example, my package mlconjug3 on [PyPi](https://pypi.org/project/mlconjug3/)  and [Anaconda](https://anaconda.org/conda-forge/mlconjug3) in sync just by pushing my new features/bug fixes to my [GitHub repository](https://github.com/SekouDiaoNlp/mlconjug3).

+The GitHub actions I defined create a complete Continuous Integration and Delivery process that I have tested and used for a while with great satisfaction.
+As a bonus it freed a lot of my time to be able to focus more on the coding and R&D aspects of my projects.

-I hope I have whet your appetite for the next article in this series about Python packaging and distribution and that you enjoyed this article.
+I hope I have whetted your appetite for the next article in this series about Python packaging and distribution and that you enjoyed this article.

 Let me know in the comments below if this article was useful and detailed enough for a beginner pythonista to be able to follow those instructions,